smmsadrnezh/wikipedia_searcher/README.md

 `service elasticsearch start`

-Run the program in your console:
+Run the program on your console:

 `python3.5 start.py`

-You have to collect your data corpse by choosing the first given option in console.
-Next you do index operations and data clustering.
-Finally you have all necessary data to do search in it.
+You have to collect your data corpse by choosing the first given option in the console.
+Next, you do index operations and data clustering.
+Finally, you have all necessary data to search for it.

 TODO
 =========